TABLE OF CONTENTS

 Os Coxae of Ox

-The os coxae or hip bone consists of three flat bones, ilium, ischium and pubis, which fuse together to form the acetabulum. the ilium extends from the acetabulum upwards forming the lateral wall of the pelvic cavity.
-The pubis and ischium extend medially and backward respectively and their medial borders fuse with those of the opposite side to form the pelvic / ischio-pubic symphysis.
+The os coxae, or hip bone, consists of three flat bones: the ilium, ischium, and pubis, which fuse together to form the acetabulum.
+The ilium extends from the acetabulum upwards, forming the lateral wall of the pelvic cavity.
+The pubis and ischium extend medially and backward, respectively, and their medial borders fuse with those of the opposite side to form the pelvic or ischio-pubic symphysis.

-The ilium of ox is the largest of the three parts.
-It is irregularly triangular being wide above narrow and prismatic at the middle and slightly expanded below. ilium presents two surfaces, three borders and three angles.
+The ilium of the ox is the largest of the three parts.
+It is irregularly triangular, being wide above, narrow and prismatic at the middle, and slightly expanded below.
+The ilium presents two surfaces, three borders, and three angles.

-The medial or pelvic surface presents a rough triangular medial part-the sacral surface and a smooth quadrilateral part -the iliac surface.
+The medial or pelvic surface presents a rough triangular medial part—the sacral surface—and a smooth quadrilateral part—the iliac surface.
 The former presents an irregular facet, the articular surface for the sacrum.
-The iliac surface is directed forward and is covered by iliacus.
+The iliac surface is directed forward and is covered by the iliacus.
 The ilio-pectineal line, which separates these two surfaces, begins below the articular surface and joins the anterior border of the pubis and forms the lateral boundary of the pelvic inlet.
-It bears about the middle the psoas tubercle for the psoas minor.
+It bears, about the middle, the psoas tubercle for the psoas minor.

-The ischiatic border is concave and forms the greater isciatic notch.
-The notch forms the greater ischiatic foramen which is covered by the sacro-sciatic ligament in life and serves for the passage of gluteal nerves and anterior gluteal vessels.
-In its lower part, it is convex, rough and is continuous with the ischiatic spine, which gives attachment to the sacro-sciatic ligament at its free edge and to the gluteus profundus on its lateral aspect.
+The ischiatic border is concave and forms the greater ischiatic notch.
+The notch forms the greater ischiatic foramen, which is covered by the sacro-sciatic ligament in life and serves for the passage of gluteal nerves and anterior gluteal vessels.
+In its lower part, it is convex, rough, and is continuous with the ischiatic spine, which gives attachment to the sacro-sciatic ligament at its free edge and to the gluteus profundus on its lateral aspect.

-The medial angle or tuber sacrale is separated from its fellow and forms with it and the sacrale spines, the point of the croup.
+The medial angle, or tuber sacrale, is separated from its fellow and forms, with it and the sacral spines, the point of the croup.

 The inferior or acetabular angle is thick and meets the other two parts at the acetabulum.

-The ischium of ox is smaller than ilium.
+The ischium of the ox is smaller than the ilium.
 It is irregularly quadrilateral and placed behind the ilium and the pubis.
 It has two surfaces and four borders.

 The dorsal pelvic surface is slightly concave transversely and forms the posterior part of the pelvic floor.

-The posterior border slopes forward and downward and meets the same borders of its fellow to form the ischial arch, which constitutes the inferior boundary of the pelvic outlet.
+The posterior border slopes forward and downward and meets the same border of its fellow to form the ischial arch, which constitutes the inferior boundary of the pelvic outlet.

-The medial border with its fellow form the ischiatic symphysis, presents ventrally a ridge which gives attachment to the suspensory ligament of the penis in the male and that of the udder in the female.
+The medial border, with its fellow, forms the ischiatic symphysis and presents, ventrally, a ridge which gives attachment to the suspensory ligament of the penis in the male and that of the udder in the female.

-The lateral border is concave and forms the lesser isciatic notch and is continuous with the ischiatic spine.
-The notch forms the lower boundary of the lesser sciatic foramen bordered above by the sacro-sciatic ligament (in life), which is for the passage of the posterior gluteal vessels.
+The lateral border is concave and forms the lesser ischiatic notch and is continuous with the ischiatic spine.
+The notch forms the lower boundary of the lesser sciatic foramen, bordered above by the sacro-sciatic ligament (in life), which allows passage of the posterior gluteal vessels.

 The antero-lateral angle joins the ilium and the pubis at the acetabulum.

-The postero lateral angle-tuber ischii is a trifid process and serves for the origin of the biceps femoris, semitendinosus and semimembranosus.
+The postero-lateral angle, the tuber ischii, is a trifid process and serves for the origin of the biceps femoris, semitendinosus, and semimembranosus.

 The ventral surface is rough for muscular attachment.